Code-Institute-Submissions/rock-paper-scissors-22/README.md

     ![Draw](https://github.com/anluke/rock-paper-scissors/blob/main/assets/images/readme_snips/draw.png?raw=true)

-    - If the even is draw the score will remain intact.
+    - If the event is a **draw** the score will remain intact.

-    - The hand will turn blue and announcement area will notify the player that both sides selected the same gesture.
+    - The hand will turn blue and the announcement area will notify the player that both sides selected the same gesture.

     - Score at the bottom will remain the same.